lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

          rules identified by their rule-id.";
     }
     description
-      "a SCHC set of rules is composed of a list of rule which are either compression or fragmentation.";
+      "a SCHC set of rules is composed of a list of rules which are used for compression, no-compression or fragmentation.";
   }
 }
 ~~~~~